crytic/building-secure-contracts/README.md

 ![](https://github.com/crytic/building-secure-contracts/workflows/CI/badge.svg) ![](https://github.com/crytic/building-secure-contracts/workflows/Echidna/badge.svg)

-Follow our guidelines and best practices to write secure smart contracts.
+This repository, brought to you by Trail of Bits, outlines our guidelines and best practices to write secure smart contracts.

 **Table of contents:**